10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 - Best for: Bracelets and malas where multiple beads create cumulative effect.
 Cost-effective for daily-wear jewellery.

-Identification — 10 Clear Lines (Harder to Fake)
+Identification (10 Clear Lines, Harder to Fake)

 The 10 Mukhi is actually one of the harder Mukhis to counterfeit convincingly, for a simple reason: fitting ten distinct, continuous, evenly-spaced lines onto a natural seed surface is a level of complexity that carving tools struggle to replicate.
-A genuine 10 Mukhi shows ten lines that flow naturally with the seed's organic structure — each line may be slightly different in depth and width, each following its own natural path from Brahma to Vishnu.
+A genuine 10 Mukhi shows ten lines that flow naturally with the seed's organic structure, each line slightly different in depth and width, each following its own natural path from Brahma to Vishnu.
 Carved fakes show artificially uniform lines that look mechanical rather than organic.

 Recommendation